How to Install a Water Hammer Arrester

 If you hear banging, rattling and other odd sounds coming from inside your walls or floors, and the noises seem to coincide with flushing the toilet or running the washing machine, chances are you've got water hammer.
-Water hammer occurs in water supply piping and is caused by the sudden stop or change in direction of water flow, such as when a washing machine or toilet stops filling.
+Water hammer occurs in water supply piping and is caused by the sudden stop or change in direction of water flow, such as when a washing machine or toilet stops filling from a quick closing valve.
 Usually, water hammer does not cause any damage to plumbing, but in extreme cases it can lead to failure in fittings or pipes.

 Water hammer arresters are simple devices that install within the water line to a specific fixture or appliance.
 Arresters absorb the shock wave created by a sudden stoppage of the water flow.
 Installing a water arrester on each line supplying the offending fixture (or fixtures) usually solves the problem.
 However, if the problem seems to be widespread, you may want to start by testing your home's water pressure to make sure it's not too high.

 Checking Your Water Pressure